-Programme members must pass each assessment in a module with a minimum pass mark of 50%).
-It is expected that all modules in each stage are completed prior to entry to the next stage of the MBA.
-However, Programme Members may progress at the discretion of the Programme Director.
+Programme members must pass each assessment in a module with a minimum pass mark of 50%.
+Each module's assessment must be passed.
+It is expected that all the modules in each stage are completed prior to entry to the next stage of the MBA.
+Progression is managed by Programme Managers and Administrators and by the encouragement of personal tutors and peer learning teams.